WACampelo/hello-world/README.md

 Hey, I'm a Pascal/Delphi developer since the 80's.

-So, now my hair is really gray :)
+So, now, my hair is really gray :)